Nandakumar-M/Nandakumar-M.github.io/content/posts/an-approach-to-multitenancy-with-mysql.md

 ### 1. Database instance per tenant
 In this approach, each tenant gets their own database instance with separate resources (CPU / memory).
-This provides the highest levels of tenant separation - even a performance degradation in one tenant’s database instance does not impact other tenants.
+This provides the highest levels of separation - even a performance degradation in one tenant’s database instance does not impact other tenants.

 For applications, tenant scoping is achieved simply by connecting to the current tenant’s database instance.

 However, this approach is **impractical in most cases** due to higher infrastructure costs and management overhead (spinning up new database instances for every new customer).
 ### 2. Schema per tenant
-In this approach, we use shared database instance(s) and each tenant gets their own separate schema (or database).
+In this approach, we use shared database instance(s) and each tenant gets a separate schema (or database).

 For applications, tenant scoping is as easy as connecting to the current tenant’s schema.
 Because the database engine resources (CPU / memory) are shared across tenants, it is possible that costly application queries from one tenant could impact other tenants that share the same database instance.